AnneQuinkenstein/game_night/README.md

   perspective-origin: 150% 150%;
 ```

-##Easteregg
+#### Easteregg
 On the right wall, there is a flickering light.
-If you hover over ist, you will see ...
+If you hover over ist, you will see
 a developer joke from [Joke API](https://sv443.net/jokeapi/v2/)

 #### Menu